keke1210/SkeMapper/README.md

 # SkeMapper

-.NET Class Library that helps you to mapp entities in .NET projects.
+.NET Class Library that helps you to map entities in .NET projects.